 If you have a regular electrician there is a chance they may be able to complete the installation for you, but you want to make sure they are qualified to install EV charge points.
 EV charge point installations have their own section of the BS7671 Electrical wiring regulations, and their own qualification (City and Guilds 2919), so careful consideration needs to be taken.

-To obtain the grant certain criteria needs to be met, the property will need off-street parking and OZEV approved vehicles and charge points are required (for more about criteria see our OZEV EVHS guide here)
+To obtain the grant certain criteria needs to be met.
+The property will need off-street parking (driveway) or designated parking space.

-Once you’ve found an installer they should complete a survey of your proposed installation (an OZEV requirement).
+Once you’ve found an installer they should complete a survey of your proposed installatin.
 This gives the installer chance to check your existing electrical installation including your consumer unit, protective bonding (earthing to water/gas/oil supplies) and your main fuse.

 Earthing to gas and water supplies may need to be checked on the survey.